sammynave/startup/src/lib/websockets/ideal-api.md

       - one subscriber (NOTE: once a client becomes a subscriber, it can no longer send other types of commands)
       - one for blocking operations like `xread` in the `streams` strategy

+# TODO

+- start refactoring/redesigning some of this to match the notes above.
+- map out what is public and what is private.
+- start thinking about this as a npm package that can be installed.

 # Client

 stream naming convention: `object-type:id:field` (e.x. `channel:123:presence` or `channel:123:chat` or `channel:123:thread:345:chat`)